by Chris Chaplow

 In the small town square, blue-and-white-tiled Bar La Plaza is the focus of village life.
 Children will love the playgrounds, one of which is right on the beach.

-You can walk to a number of pretty isolated coves to the south - be sure to take plenty of water: Cala Puente, Cala Chumba, Cala Montoja and the renowned Cala San Pedro; Cala de Enmedio and Cala del Plomo also have road access (7km by dirt track from inland).
+You can walk to a number of pretty isolated coves to the south - be sure to take plenty of water: Cala Puente, Cala Chumba, Cala Montoja and the renowned Cala San Pedro; Cala de Enmedio and Cala del Plomo have road access (7 km along dirt track which begins ).

 Cargadero de mineral